 Losartan potassium is an angiotensin II receptor blocker acting on the AT1 receptor subtype.
-Losartan potassium, a non-peptide molecule, is chemically described as 2-butyl-4-chloro-1-[p-(o-1H-tetrazol-5-ylphenyl)benzyl]imidazole-5-methanol monopotassium salt.
+Losartan potassium, a non-peptide molecule, is chemically described as 2-butyl-4-chloro-1-[p-(o-1H tetrazol-5-ylphenyl)benzyl]imidazole-5-methanol monopotassium salt.

-Its empirical formula is C22H22ClKN6O, and its structural formula is:
+Its molecular formula is C22H22ClKN6O, and its structural formula is:

-Losartan potassium is a white to off-white free-flowing crystalline powder with a molecular weight of 461.01.
-It is freely soluble in water, soluble in alcohols, and slightly soluble in common organic solvents, such as acetonitrile and methyl ethyl ketone.
+Losartan potassium, USP is white to off-white powder with a molecular weight of 461.01.
+It is freely soluble in water; soluble in isopropyl alcohol; slightly soluble in acetonitrile.
 Oxidation of the 5-hydroxymethyl group on the imidazole ring results in the active metabolite of losartan.